 The “K’eyeedze” (biggest bull moose in the Koyukon Athabascan dialect) blanket was debuted at the 2021 annual meeting.
 Sam’s inspiration stems from the tradition of beading within her family and community, as well as the beauty of Alaska’s wilderness, plants, and animals.
 Sam’s artwork often portrays Alaskan plants, flowers, animals; as well as the colorful sunsets seen in the Alaska sky.

-The second blanket design will be debuted at the 2022 annual meeting and will feature artwork inspired by Emma Hildebrand, of Northway.
+The second blanket design will be debuted in 2022 and will feature artwork inspired by Emma Hildebrand.

 There are a limited number of K’eyeedze blankets available to purchase.

 Blankets are $225 each.
 At this time, Doyon can only accept cash or check.
 Shipping is available to rural Alaska and Lower 48.

 For more information or to purchase a blanket, contact Cheyenna Kuplack at

 “I am grateful for each opportunity my creations have given me, I hope to pass this tradition onto my children as it was passed to me.”